opendatabio/opendatabio/resources/docs/en/API.md

 |40 for ` subdiv. `                       |100 for ` subord. `              |190 for ` subg., subgenus, sect. ` |                                         |

-#### Fields obtained with 'simple' option
+#### Fields obtained

-- `id` - the id of the Taxon in the taxons table (a local database id)
+- `id` - this ODB id for this Taxon record in the taxons table
-- `fullname` - the 'canonicalName' or full taxonomic name without authors (i.e. including genus name and epithet for species name)
-- `level` - the numeric value of the taxon rank
-- `levelName` - the string value of the taxon rank
-- `authorSimple` - the taxon authorship, will be a Person name if the taxon is unpublished.
-- `bibreferenceSimple` - unified bibliographic reference (i.e. either the short format or an extract of the bibtext reference assinged).
-Only reference for taxon description, aditional taxon linked references can be extracted with the [BibReference API](API#endpoint_bibreferences).
-- `valid` - if valid or invalid
-- `senior_id` - if invalid the id of the valid synonym that the taxon belongs to
+- `senior_id` - if invalid this ODB identifier of the valid synonym for this taxon (acceptedNameUsage) - only when taxonomicStatus == 'invalid'
 - `parent_id` - the id of the parent taxon
 - `author_id` - the id of the person that defined the taxon for unpublished names (having an author_id means the taxon is unpublished)
+- `scientificName` [DWC](https://dwc.tdwg.org/terms/#dwc:scientificName) - the full taxonomic name without authors (i.e. including genus name and epithet for species name)
+- `scientificNameID` [DWC](https://dwc.tdwg.org/terms/#dwc:scientificNameID) - nomenclatural databases ids, if any external reference is stored for this Taxon record
+- `taxonRank` [DWC](https://dwc.tdwg.org/terms/#dwc:scientificName)  - the string value of the taxon rank
+- `level` - the ODB numeric value of the taxon rank
-- `notes` - any note the taxon may have
+- `scientificNameAuthorship` [DWC](https://dwc.tdwg.org/terms/#dwc:scientificNameAuthorship) - the taxon authorship.
+For **taxonomicStatus unpublished**: will be a ODB registered Person name
+- `namePublishedIn` - unified bibliographic reference (i.e. either the short format or an extract of the bibtext reference assigned).
+This will be mostly retrieved from nomenclatural databases; Taxon linked references can be extracted with the [BibReference API](API#endpoint_bibreferences).
+- `taxonomicStatus` [DWC](https://dwc.tdwg.org/terms/#dwc:taxonomicStatus) - one of  'accepted', 'invalid' or 'unpublished'; if invalid, fields senior_id and acceptedNameUsage* will be filled
+- `parentNameUsage` [DWC](https://dwc.tdwg.org/terms/#dwc:parentNameUsage) - the name of the parent taxon, if species, the genus, if genus, family, and so on
-- `family` - the family name if taxon is family or lower rank.
+- `family` [DWC](https://dwc.tdwg.org/terms/#dwc:family) - the family name if taxonRank family or below
+- `higherClassification` [DWC](https://dwc.tdwg.org/terms/#dwc:higherClassification) - the full taxonomic hierarchical classification, pipe separated (will include only Taxons registered in this database)
+- `acceptedNameUsage` [DWC](https://dwc.tdwg.org/terms/#dwc:acceptedNameUsage) - if taxonomicStatus invalid the valid scientificName for this Taxon
+- `acceptedNameUsageID` [DWC](https://dwc.tdwg.org/terms/#dwc:acceptedNameUsageID) - if taxonomicStatus invalid the scientificNameID ids of the valid Taxon
+- `taxonRemarks` [DWC](https://dwc.tdwg.org/terms/#dwc:taxonRemarks) - any note the taxon record may have
+- `basisOfRecord` [DWC](https://dwc.tdwg.org/terms/#dwc:basisOfRecord) - will always be 'taxon'
 - `externalrefs` - the Tropicos, IPNI, MycoBank, ZOOBANK or GBIF reference numbers

 ### POST format

-The POST API requires only the **full name** of the taxon to be imported, i.e. for species or below species taxons the complete name must be informed (e.g. *Ocotea guianensis*  or *Licaria cannela aremeniaca*).
-The script will validate the name retrieving the remaining required info from the nomenclatural databases using external APIs, unless you are trying to import an unpublished names.
-The following fields are allowed in the POST taxons API:
+The POST API requires ONLY the **full name** of the taxon to be imported, i.e. for species or below species taxons the complete name must be informed (e.g. *Ocotea guianensis*  or *Licaria cannela aremeniaca*).
+The script will validate the name retrieving the remaining required info from the nomenclatural databases using their API services.
+It will search GBIF and Tropicos if the case and retrieve taxon info, their ids in these repositories and also the full classification path and senior synonyms (if the case) up to when it finds a valid record name in this ODB database.
+So, unless you are trying to import unpublished names, just submit the name parameter of the list below.
-* `name` - taxon full name **required**
+* `name` - taxon full name **required**, e.g. "Ocotea floribunda"  or "Pagamea plicata glabrescens"
-* `level` - may be the numeric id or a string describing the level (see above)
+* `level` - may be the numeric id or a string describing the taxonRank (see above) **recommended for unpublished names**
-* `parent` - the taxon's parent full name or id - **note** - if you inform a valid parent and the system detects a different parent through the API to the nomenclatural databases, preference will be given to the informed parent;
+* `parent` - the taxon's parent full name or id - **note** - if you inform a valid parent and the system detects a different parent through the API to the nomenclatural databases, preference will be given to the informed parent; **required for unpublished names**
 * `bibreference` - the bibliographic reference in which the taxon was published;
 * `author` - the taxon author's name;
-* `author_id` or `person` - the person name, abbrevition, email or id, representing the author of unpublished names -  **required for unpublished names**
+* `author_id` or `person` - the registered Person name, abbreviation, email or id, representing the author of unpublished names -  **required for unpublished names**
-* `valid` - boolean, true if this taxon name is valid;
+* `valid` - boolean, true if this taxon name is valid; 0 or 1
 * `mobot` - Tropicos.org id for this taxon
 * `ipni` - IPNI id for this taxon
 * `mycobank` - MycoBank id for this taxon
 * `zoobank` - ZOOBANK id for this taxon
+* `gbif` - GBIF nubKey for this taxon

 <a name="endpoint_traits"></a>